-To ensure students progress in Music we provide extra curricular activities at KS3 and KS4.
+To ensure students' progress in Music we provide extra curricular activities at KS3 and KS4.
 National Curriculum Levels are regularly recorded and progression will be evident via monitoring throughout the year.
 Those students making inadequate progress will be invited to attend a Progress Club.Our GCSE students have access to and regularly attend Progress clubs in which they can develop their coursework and aim for a higher grade.
 Students also use this time to practice solo and group pieces for performance.
 Raised Voices is a singing and playing group that encourages our younger students to enjoy collaborating and making music whilst raising achievement through improved National Curriculum levels.
-We are working towards singing in whole school assembly, we enjoy practicing for Carol Concerts and are hoping to showcase our talent in a number of shows throughout the year that will include both students and staff participation.
+We are working towards singing in whole school assembly.
+We enjoy practising for Carol Concerts and are hoping to showcase our talent in a number of shows throughout the year that will include both students and staff participation.

 "WE NEED TO TAKE IT BACK IN TIME, WHEN MUSIC MADE US ALL UNITE"